-Is solar power worth it?
-It’s a question we get asked dozens of times a day and for most households, solar power makes a lot of sense.
+Is solar power worth it in Australia?
+It’s a question we get asked dozens of times a day and for most households, installing solar panels is worth it.

 With electricity prices continuing to skyrocket across Australia, households are rushing to install solar power to reduce their power bills, especially now that solar panel prices in Australia are at an all-time record low.

 Solar panel prices are at a record low, with an average-sized 5kW solar system with good quality panels now costing as little around $5,500 fully installed, generating around 20 kWh a day (averaged out across the year).
 If we assume you are paying 30c per kWh, you can expect to save you over $2,000 every year on your power bills if you use all of the solar power as it is generated.